PloneGov-IT/cciaa.modulistica/README.rst

 Keep in mind that:

-* related items of Links are ignored
+* related items of Link content type are ignored
-* only related items of File and Link type are used
+* only related items of type File or Link are used

 Pages
 -----